shady-robot/knowledge-practice-insight/computer_science/knowledge/Stanford/CS106B/complements/programming_abstractions_in_c++/chapter2/README.md

 and, moreover, that the initialization occurs before the function containing them is called.

+Local variables have `automatic duration` by default, which means they are created at the point of definition, and destroyed when the block is exited.
+Using the `static` keyword on a local variable changes its duration from `automatic duration` to `static duration`.
+This means the varaible is now created at the start of the program, and destroyed at the end of the program.
+Static local variables are only initialized the first time the code is executed, not on subsequent calls.

 ```c++
 static bool initialized = false;
 ```